GoodwayGroup/gwvault/README.md

 ## Basic Usage

-Us in place of `ansible-vault`.
-All commands are reimplemented except for `encrypt_string` and `rekey` (coming soom!).
+Use in place of `ansible-vault`.
+All commands are reimplemented except for `rekey` (coming soom!).
 The tool will default to asking for your Vault password.

 ```
 $ gwvault -h